Calanthe/Calanthe.github.io/_posts/2017-09-26-lost-in-cyberspace-vr.markdown

 }
 ~~~

-In the `parseCode` method, the `0x` prefix is removed and the rest of the code is split into array of hex characters.
-Then each of the character is parsed into integer number.
-If there is no invalid characters, the `parseCode` method returns array of parsed values.
-The first value in the returned array indicates `type`.
-If the rest from the division of `type` and 4 equals `0`, the `decodeColors` method is called.
+In the `parseCode` method, the `0x` prefix is removed and the rest of the code is split into an array of hex characters.
+Then each of the character is parsed into an integer.
+If there are no invalid characters, the `parseCode` method returns an array of parsed values.
+The first value in the returned array indicates the `type`.
+If the remainder from the division of `type` and 4 equals `0`, the `decodeColors` method is called.
 The body of that function just goes through every value indicating `color` and calculates it modulo 4.
 Before returning decoded `sectors`, the `decodeColors` method validates if all of the `colors` are unique.

 Here is the example of a valid color code: